RGB

 Published:

-RGB stands for red, green, blue.
-The term refers the colour model where varying intensities of red, green and blue light can be combined to create any colour in the visible spectrum.
+RGB stands for red, green and blue.
+It is a colour model that combines different intensities of red, green and blue light to create colours across the visible spectrum.
+Screens and digital devices use RGB to display vibrant and accurate colour images.

 Top